 What is Xitalogy?

-Xitalogy is an individually owned and operated information technology company in Oklahoma City, OK.
+Xitalogy is an individually owned and operated information technology company based in the USA.

 I do technical writing using in-depth code explorations and research.
 I also do web and software development.

 If you wish to contact me to ask about services and pricing, or to comment on my posts, please do so using the contact form below.